 - Deadhead early blooming flowers and shrubs like lilacs, azaleas, rhododendrons and spring blooming bulbs.
 Prune shrubs that need it after bloom.

 - Fertilize roses and flowering shrubs that need it (if you annually compost, I've found that's enough for most flowering plants, but a few might benefit from additional feeding like hydrangeas and rhododendrons).

-- Can still plant new lawn this month (after this, you should wait for fall).
+- You can still plant new lawn this month in the north (after this, you should wait for fall).
 Existing lawns: mow, mow, mow.